 Age: Died at 89 (1924-2013)

-Birthplace: Haverhill, Massachusetts, United States of Americasee more on Joseph Ruskin
+Birthplace: USA, Massachusetts, Haverhillsee more on Joseph Ruskin

 12/15/13: Peter O'Toole, an eight time Oscar nominee, has died after a long illness.
 The star of Lawrence of Arabia shot to fame with just a few minor parts preceding the role that would garner him the first of his eight Oscar nominations for the 1962 film (his last was in 2006 for the film Venus).